snowoflondon/PL_Visualizer/README.md

 Selecting *Team Selection* from the drop-down menu highlights the squad in the scatterplot.

+Changing user choices from the drop-down menus automatically refreshes the data table and the visualization.

 ## R sessionInfo()

 R version 4.0.5 (2021-03-31)